mirochaj/ares/doc/example_mcmc_lf.rst

     # The data can also be provided more explicitly
     fitter_lf.data = 'bouwens2015'

-    # Establish the object to which we'll pass parameters
-    from ares.populations.GalaxyCohort import GalaxyCohort
-    fitter_lf.simulator = GalaxyCohort

 Now, in earlier versions of *ares*, we would have set a few other attributes (which we'll now do below) and then executed ``fitter.run`` with some keyword arguments.
 But, now, to enable multi-wavelength fitting, we first create a master fitter object:

 ::

     fitter = ares.inference.ModelFit(**base_pars)
     fitter.add_fitter(fitter_lf)

+    # Establish the object to which we'll pass parameters
+    from ares.populations.GalaxyCohort import GalaxyCohort
+    fitter.simulator = GalaxyCohort

 and then set remaining attributes that establish the free parameters, initial guesses for walkers, number of walkers, etc.,